Hoomanzoh79/Hoomanzoh79/README.md

 ### Hi there 👋
 I'm Hooman Zohrevand,a Backend Developer.

-I'm currently working with Django and Django Rest Framework
+currently working with Django and Django Rest Framework

-I have completed my bachelor's in Biomedical Engineering but my passion for programming took me to Backend Development and Python Programming
+I have completed my bachelor's in Biomedical Engineering but my passion for programming took me to Backend Development and Python Programming 🐍

-I love programming and everything about it 🫡

 Interested in learning Data Analysis 🧐